beerobber/osh/README.md

 ## Integration with Webflow
 In the Webflow designer, view the properties of pages with integrations.
-Add `<script>` references to each page for the Lunr library and for the S3 location of the appropriate custom script.
+Add `<script>` references to each page for the Lunr library on the unpkg CDN and for the S3 location of the appropriate custom script.
 The references should be in the pre-`</body>` region in the Webflow designer UI.

-Preserve the DIV IDs expected by the JavaScript.
+While editing in the Webflow Designer, preserve the DIV IDs expected by the JavaScript.
 Style as desired.
 Some containers are styled with no visibility as their initial states.
 They will be visible in the Webflow component tree navigator.
 Make them visible to change styles, but restore the no-visibility style to publish.